 Frank made history as the first member of Congress to come out as gay.
-Former U.S. House Speaker Nancy Pelosi and Massachusetts Governor Maura Healey were among those who spoke on Frank’s life and legacy.
+He was a leader on LGBTQ+ issues who led the way for future politicians like Massachusetts Governor Maura Healey, who also spoke at his service.

 “Today, we gather with great sadness, but also profound gratitude for him,” Healey said.
 “Gratitude, our country was blessed by Barney’s extraordinary intellect, his fearless conviction, his legendary wit, and above all, his unwavering commitment to justice.
 He’s had an impact on the life course, the trajectory of Americans around this country, and what he has done is help move all of us closer to the promise of a democracy that belongs to everyone.”

-Frank died in his home in Maine last month from congestive heart failure.
-He was 86.
+Frank died from congestive heart failure.

 (Copyright (c) 2026 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)